chsuong/starter-hugo-academic/content/_index.md

         “Rethinking the Tradeoffs of Within-Subjects Designs in International Relations Experiments.”
 With Scott Desposato and Erik Gartzke.
 Under Review.

         “Public Hawkishness Toward Territorial Disputes: Evidence from China.”
 With Scott Desposato and Erik Gartzke.
 Under Review.

+        “Attitude Instability: Evidence from Public Attitudes Toward International Organizations.”
+With Scott Desposato and Erik Gartzke.

 #        {{% callout note %}}
 #        Quickly discover relevant content by [filtering publications](./publication/).